- DPO's Blog

 Under the GDPR, you must appoint a DPO if you’re a public authority or body, or if your ‘core activities’ require large scale, regular and systematic monitoring of individuals, especially special categories of data or data relating to criminal convictions and offences.

 But, even if you don’t fall under this, we recommend assigning the role of a DPO if you can anyway.
-If a breach or complaint happens you may be asked by the ICO whether you have a DPO and you need a good reason to not.
+If a breach or complaint happens you may be asked by the ICO whether or not you have a DPO and you need a good reason for why you do not.

 Tips on who to hire: